juju/docs/src/en/charms-storage.md

 # Using Juju Storage

-Many services require access to a storage resource of some form.
+Many applications require access to a storage resource of some form.
 Juju charms can declare what storage requirements they have, and these can be allocated when the charm is deployed.
 Charms may declare several types of storage requirement (e.g. for persistent storage and an additional cache) so that resources can be allocated at a more granular level.